Toothed whale: Controversy

-Organisations such as Animal Welfare Institute and the Whale and Dolphin Conservation campaign against the captivity of dolphins and orca.
+Organizations such as the Animal Welfare Institute and Whale and Dolphin Conservation campaign against the captivity of dolphins and orcas.
 SeaWorld faced a lot of criticism after the documentary Blackfish was released in 2013.

 Aggression among captive orca is common.
-In August 1989, a dominant female orca, Kandu V, attempted to rake a newcomer whale, Corky II, with her mouth during a live show, and smashed her head into a wall.
+In August 1989, a dominant female orca, Kandu V, tried to rake a newcomer whale, Corky II, with her mouth during a live show, and smashed her head into a wall.
 Kandu V broke her jaw, which severed an artery, and then bled to death.
 In November 2006, a dominant female killer whale, Kasatka, repeatedly dragged experienced trainer Ken Peters to the bottom of the stadium pool during a show after hearing her calf crying for her in the back pools.
 In February 2010, an experienced female trainer at SeaWorld Orlando, Dawn Brancheau, was killed by orca Tilikum shortly after a show in Shamu Stadium.
 Tilikum had been associated with the deaths of two people previously.
 In May 2012, Occupational Safety and Health Administration administrative law judge Ken Welsch cited SeaWorld for two violations in the death of Dawn Brancheau and fined the company a total of US$12,000.
 Trainers were banned from making close contact with the orca.
 In April 2014, the US Court of Appeals for the District of Columbia denied an appeal by SeaWorld.